Cyber-Punk-REAS/the_project/Documentation/Project Management/SCRUM/SCRUM_notes_19-04-21.md

 - Since on Trello I am not assigned on any other task, I would help with any problem that is given.
 ### What problems have you encountered?
 - Nothing remarkable.

+## Selim Daouda Traore
+### What have you done in the last days?
+- Reviewed all java class.
+- Setup the programming project from git to my computer.

+### What will you do until next SCRUM meeting?
+- Help the programming team with the remaining task.

+### What problems have you encountered ?
+- Setup the project with IntelliJ.
+Solved using eclipse.